Who Needs it?

 Installs coming from the link below do not result in install postbacks:

-For a list of AppsFlyer's available tracking links macros go here.
+For a list of AppsFlyer's available attribution links macros go here.

 Who Can Disable Install Postbacks?

-Since disabling install postbacks entails but a simple addition on the tracking link, it can be added by either the advertiser or the ad network.
+Since disabling install postbacks entails but a simple addition on the attribution link, it can be added by either the advertiser or the ad network.

-SRNs, which don't use external tracking links, can't use the
+SRNs, which don't use external attribution links, can't use the

 af_installpostback parameter, and therefore can't disable install postbacks.